-Quantitative analysis deals with the determination of the quantity of the substance to be analyzed.
-Methods of quantitative analysis may be classified into:
+- Quantitative analysis deals with the determination of the quantity of the substance to be analyzed.

-Titration is the capacity of the sample to combine with the suitable standard quantitatively through quantitative reaction.
-A quantitative reaction: Is the reaction that proceeds forward to produce stable product(s) such as weakly ionizable compounds, e.g. H2O, weak acids & base, sparingly soluble salts (precipitate), complex ion, etc. The types of quantitative Reactions can be:
+Is the reaction that proceeds forward to produce stable product(s) such as weakly ionizable compounds, e.g. H2O, weak acids & base, sparingly soluble salts (precipitate), complex ion, etc.

-- Neutralization Reactions:
+- Neutralization Reactions.

-- H2O formation.
+a.
+H2O formation.

 - Complexometric reactions.

-- Redox reactions (Electron transfer).
+- Redox reactions (Electron transfer)

 - Preciptimetric reactions.

 Any sample is a solution of unknown concentration and a Standard is a solution of exactly known concentration.
-The requirements of titrimetric reactions are:

 - The reaction must be simple and expressed by a chemical equation.